Wonder Woman (TV series): Production

-In March 1974, ABC aired the TV film Wonder Woman, produced by Warner Bros. and based on the character of the same name.
-It was directed by Vincent McEveety and starred Cathy Lee Crosby, and was intended as a pilot for a potential series.
-The Wonder Woman of the film had little resemblance to the traditional character in either costume or abilities, although she did resemble the comic book character's 1968-73 "I Ching" period.
+In March 1974, ABC aired the TV film Wonder Woman, produced by Warner Bros.
+It was directed by Vincent McEveety and starred Cathy Lee Crosby and was intended as a pilot for a potential series.
+The Wonder Woman of the film had little resemblance to the traditional character in either costume or abilities, although she did resemble the comic book character's 1968–73 "I Ching" period.
 The film's ratings were described as "respectable but not exactly wondrous" and ABC did not pick up the pilot.

-Warner Bros. and ABC did not give up on the idea, and instead developed another TV film pilot, The New Original Wonder Woman, which aired in November 1975.
+Warner Bros. and ABC did not give up on the idea, and instead developed another TV pilot, The New Original Wonder Woman, which aired in November 1975.
 This film was directed by Leonard Horn and starred Lynda Carter, and its Wonder Woman more closely matched the original character created by William Moulton Marston, down to the World War II setting (Crosby would later claim that she was offered the chance to reprise the role in that film).
-This second film was more successful, and immediately led to production of the series Wonder Woman.
+This second film was more successful and immediately led to production of the series Wonder Woman.

 The first two regular episodes of the new series aired in April 1976; both were directed by Barry Crane.
 After that, the series took a hiatus, and returned in October, with another 11 episodes that were aired on a more-or-less weekly basis.

+Theme song

+The theme song, written by composer Charles Fox and lyricist Norman Gimbel, was performed by John Bahler of The Ron Hicklin Singers.
+Marti McCall, Carolyn Willis of the R&B group Honey Cone, and Julia Waters of the R&B group The Waters, recorded background vocals.